 Napa has no shortage of great taco trucks, but if there’s time for only one stop, make it Taco Addiction.
 Typically stationed outside the movie theater in South Napa, with guest appearances at hot spots like Cadet, owner Enya Barraza draws crowds with her jubilant spirit and handmade tortillas.
 Each.
 Tortilla.
 Made.
 To.
 Order.
 Highlights include the Negro Modelo-battered fish taco and the home-style barbacoa.

-June 2017 Update: Ask many local winemakers where they eat and Miminashi invariably tops the list.
-Opened in May 2016, the restaurant is wine-nerd heaven: Of the hundred-or-so bottles Jessica Pinzon DiFede lists, nearly 30 are riesling or Champagne.
-She finds that they pair particularly well with the food her husband and partner, Curtis DiFede, puts out: precise and inventive izakaya dishes honed through ongoing studies in Japan.
-Pro tip: The shaved cabbage salad with umeboshi dressing, seasonal fried rice and yakitori are musts—as is the soft-serve ice cream available to-go from the walk-up window.
+Miminashi is wine-nerd heaven: Of the 100 or so bottles Jessica Pinzon DiFede lists, nearly 30 are riesling or Champagne.
+She finds that they pair particularly well with the food offered by her husband and partner, Curtis DiFede: precise and inventive izakaya dishes honed through ongoing studies in Japan.
+Pro tip: The shaved cabbage salad with umeboshi dressing, seasonal fried rice and yakitori are musts—as is the soft-serve ice cream available to go from the walk-up window.

 For a grab-and-go picnic-in-a-vineyard perfection, stop by the Italian-influenced retail store and take-away shop Foodshed in North Napa.
 Napa native Giovanni Guerrera opened it in July 2013 after a stint in Italy working for Alice Water’s Rome Sustainable Food Project.
 Looking to combine great food, community and social responsibility, he partnered with On the Move, a local non-profit, to create an internship program for low-income and immigrant youth.
 Today, the place turns out some of the valley’s best pizzas, contorni and sandwiches, and funnels the profits back into the internship program.
 What’s more, beverage director Maddie DeWitt’s all Cal-Ital and Italian wine program has the shelves filled with rare gems like Arbe Garbe’s Friulian-influenced white and Motta’s ciliegiolo from Tuscany.